billkarsh/SpikeGLX/Markdown/UserManual.md

 calibration folders.
 If you run again with the identical collection of parts the dialog will fill in your previous serial numbers as a convenience.

-When you click `Detect` the Imec box may display a yellow warning icon and the text `Cal Issue`.
+When you click `Detect` the imec box may display a yellow warning icon and the text `Cal Issue`.
 This means either that, on the `IM Setup` tab you have selected the run-time calibration policy `Skip all calibration`, or, for at least one of the probes, the calibration folder could not be found.
 In other